 Figure \ref{fig:sim_mean_only} summarizes the results for detecting and estimating changepoints only in the mean under different magnitudes of change.
 Mean shift of zero indicates no changepoint, i.e. $\tau(\mathbf{s}) = M$ for all locations, while a larger mean shift indicates a stronger signal.

-Our method consistently returns a much lower FPR than the 1D method in all cases.
-When a changepoint is present, the FPR of our method decreases as the signal increases, while the FPR of the 1D method stays almost constant regardless of the signal strength.
-FNR of the two methods is comparable when the signal is strong, but our method largely outperforms 1D under weaker signal.
-FNR is not defined when there is no changepoint.
-Both the 1D and our method achieve smaller RMSE when signal is stronger, but our method outperforms the 1D method across all signal strengths with significantly smaller RMSE.
+The FPR of both methods are comparable when a changepoint is present.
+Still, our method seems more stable when signal is strong.
+When there is no changepoint, our method returns a much lower FPR.
+The FNRs of the two methods are comparable when the signal is strong, but our method largely outperforms the 1D under a weaker signal.
+Note that FNR is not defined when there is no changepoint.
+Both the 1D and our method achieve smaller RMSE when the signal is stronger, but our method outperforms the 1D method across all signal strengths with significantly smaller RMSE.
 The advantage of our method in terms of RMSE is more pronounced when the signal is weaker.
-Since the 1D method does not provide confidence intervals, we are unable to compare the two methods in terms of their uncertainty quantification.
-However, the empirical coverage of our 95\% credible interval seems to be close to the nominal level for all tested cases, though their median coverage seems slightly above the nominal level.
+The empirical coverage of the $95\%$ credible intervals obtained from the 1D method appears to be above the nominal level for all tested cases.
+However, the mean empirical coverage of our method is centered around the nominal level.
+More importantly, our method results in a much narrower and thus more informative credible interval compared to the 1D method.
+Unsurprisingly, the length of the credible interval gets wider as the signal becomes weaker.
 Although there is no simple interpretation for the empirical coverage of Bayesian credible intervals as there is for confidence intervals, our results still suggest a positive view of our credible intervals.
 The lengths of the credible interval appear to be informative given that the maximum interval length is $60$.
-Unsurprisingly, the length of the credible interval gets wider as signal becomes weaker.
+Unsurprisingly, the length of the credible interval gets wider as the signal becomes weaker.